STEM Inclusivity Made Simple: 4 Steps for Better Courses

 Step 2: Redesign with Universal Design for Learning Principles

 Simplify your language and clarify complex ideas.
 STEM fields have their own technical vocabularies, and that’s appropriate.
-However, introduce terminology clearly, provide definitions, and use terms consistently.
+Introduce terminology clearly, provide definitions, and use terms consistently.
 When presenting new concepts, start with concrete examples before moving to abstract formulations.
 This approach helps English language learners, students with cognitive load limitations, and everyone else build firm foundations.

 Step 3: Build Community and Foster Belonging